Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-05-06-zero-downtime-migrations.md

 We are inserting values into the `new` table from the `old` table that don't yet exist in `new`.
 To keep the database responsive, we perform the operation in chunks with `limit 1000`.
-This can be tuned up or down depending on the table, though better to use smaller chunks and avoid large write locks.
+While chunk size can be tuned up or down depending on the table, I prefer smaller chunks are better to avoid large write locks.

 ### Validate consistency

 The often overlooked step.
 Before we switch over the reads, we should ensure that our data is fully in sync between tables.
-Here are a few sample queries to validate.
-The most common culpret was a system we never knew about was writing to this table.
+Here are a few sample queries to validate consistency between `old` and `new`.

 Are we missing any records?